When factoring is completed:

 Note:

-t have to list all factor pairs, just find the two that add to b.
+factor pairs, just find the two that add to b.

 ii) If there are no factor pairs that add to b then the polynomial is "prime".